-II.
 LITERATURE SURVEY

-[1] Siya bend Turgut et al., "Microarray Breast Cancer Data Classification Using Machine Learning Methods" [IEEE 2018] The paper uses microarray breast cancer data for classification of the patients using machine learning methods.
+- [1] Siya bend Turgut et al., "Microarray Breast Cancer Data Classification Using Machine Learning Methods" [IEEE 2018] The paper uses microarray breast cancer data for classification of the patients using machine learning methods.
 In the first case, eight different machine learning algorithms are applied to the dataset and the results of classification were noted.
-Then in the second case, two different feature selection methods such as Recursive Feature Elimination (RFE) and Randomized Logistic Regression (RLR) were applied on the microarray breast cancer dataset and 50 features were chosen as stop criterion.
-Again, the same eight machine learning algorithms were applied on the modified dataset.
+Then in the second case, two different feature selection methods such as Recursive Feature Elimination (RFE) Randomized Logistic Regression (RLR) were applied on the microarray breast cancer dataset and 50 features were chosen as stop criterion.
+Again. the same eight machine learning algorithms were applied on the modified dataset.
 The results of the classifications are compared with each other and with the results of the first case.
 The methods applied are SVM, KNN, MLP, Decision Trees, Random Forest, Logistic Regression, Ad boost and Gradient Boosting Machines.
 After applying the two different feature selection methods, SVM gave the best results.
-MLP is applied using different number of layers and neurons to examine the effect of the number of layers and neurons on the classification accuracy [3].
+MLP is applied using different number of layers and neurons to examine the effect of the number of layers and neurons on the classification accuracy [3]. - [2] Varalatchoumy M et al., "Four Novel Approaches for Detection of Region of Interest in Mammograms - A

-[2] Varalatchoumy M et al., "Four Novel Approaches for Detection of Region of Interest in Mammograms - A means clustering methods.
+Comparative Study" [ICISS 2017] The paper compares Four Novel approaches used for detection of Region of Interest in Mammographic images based on database and Real time images.
+In Approach I histogram equalization and dynamic thresholding techniques were used for preprocessing.
+Region of Interest (ROI) was partitioned from the preprocessed image by using particle swarm optimization and k clustering methods.
 In Approach II preprocessing was done using various morphological operations like erosion followed by dilation.
 For the identification of ROI, a modified approach of watershed segmentation was used.
-Approach III uses histogram equalization for preprocessing and an level set approach for performing advanced segmentation.
-Approach IV, which is considered to be the most efficient approach that uses different morphological operations and contrast limited equalization histogram adaptive for image preprocessing.
+Approach III uses histogram equalization for preprocessing and an advanced level set approach for performing segmentation.
+Approach IV, which is considered to be the most efficient approach that uses different morphological operations and contrast limited equalization histogram for preprocessing.
 A very novel algorithm was developed for detection of Region of Interest.
 Approaches I and II were applicable for Mammographic Image Analysis Society (MIAS) database images alone.
 Approaches III and IV were applicable for MIAS and Real time hospital images.
 The various graphs presented in the comparative study, clearly depicts that the novel approach that used a novel algorithm for detection of ROI is proved to be the most efficient, accurate and highly reliable approach that can be used by radiologists to detect tumors in MRM images [4].